Viator Reservation System API (1.0)

 Connectivity overview

-• Catalog operations
+Catalog operations

-• Availability and pricing
+Availability and Pricing

-Availability and pricing APIs
+Legacy v1.0 Availability and Pricing APIs

-1. Batch availability API
+Batch availability API

+*This API will soon be scheduled for deprecation.
 This API updates the data used by the calendar that shows product availability on our sites.
 It can be used to automate the process of blocking-out dates on which the product is unavailable that would ordinarily be accomplished using the Availability section of the management center.

 If you need to modify the availability of a product on a certain date, this change needs to be carried out on your system.
 Your changes will appear on our calendars once the periodic update occurs.
 The frequency of the update depends on how far in the future the affected date is, as follows: